Netd.com

 netd is a video on demand web site launched in Turkey on 11 January 2013.
 Netd is owned by Doğan Media Group and offers TV series mostly broadcast on Kanal D, a Doğan Holding channel.
 As of January 2013, popular TV series like Kuzey Güney, Yalan Dünya, Leyla ile Mecnun, Seksenler, and Öyle Bir Geçer Zaman Ki can be watched online, as well as old popular TV series like Aşk-ı Memnu, Kavak Yelleri and Fatmagül'ün Suçu Ne?.
 The web site also offers monthly free movies window, Kids Section, TV shows and 6 live broadcasts.

 On 24 March 2014, NETD launched its music service with a motto of "Türkçe Müzikte İlk Durak - First Stop For Turkish Music".

 All the content is free and ad-supported, there is no paid version.
-Videos are in up to 720p HD quality, live broadcasting and some content is in SD.
+Videos are in up to 720p HD quality, live broadcasting and some content are in SD.

 Competitors

 The web site launched about one month after Tvyo, a similar service by Doğuş Media Group.
 Previously, Apple iTunes Store opened for Turkey on 4 December 2012 only for music and films.
 TTNET also has a similar subscription-based service, Tivibu.